Logo Development Hurdles

 Logos with dimensions are a trend.

-With the advent of the technology age and the ubiquitous computer monitor, graphic designers and advertising agencies the world over jumped to adding dimensions to their artwork.
+With the advent of the technology age and the computer graphic designers and advertising agencies the world over jumped to adding dimensions.
 Computers allowed brand logo designers to “dimensionalize” symbols and art with the touch of a button.
-That simply, a trend was instantaneously set in motion.
+A trend was instantaneously set in motion.
 Whether it helped reinforce a particular strategy or message was immaterial.
 The “look” was “in” and it was king.

 Dimensions and the resulting need for two logos – AT&T.